thoth-tech/handbook/docs/company/reports/t2-2022/splashkit-report.md

 - 2 bonus levels only accessible through password entry
 - 4 different music tracks created specifically to fit the style of the game
 - A password entry load level function
-- A challenging 1 player game,
+- A challenging 1 player game
 - A very challenging 2 player game! (if player2 out of window player2 dies AND if either player is out of lives it is game over)
 - Game was uploaded to Arcade Games repository for testing through Arcade Machine reposetory.